Career & Internship Expo - Student InformationPage address: http://www.mnsu.edu/cdc/expo/

 If you are attending the Career & Internship Expo you should prepare as you would for an interview.
 Be prepared; view the information below to see what to do in preparation for the Expo.

-By doing some research in advance, you can identify the organizations you are interested in and be better prepared to speak with the representatives at the event.
+Research Organizations: By researching organizations in advance, you can identify the organizations you are interested in and be better prepared to speak with the representatives at the event.

 Show employers that you are interested in them before you attend the Expo!
 This will help the employer reach out to you to set up interviews ahead of time or look out for you the day of the event.
 Remember, there may be many students who express interest in an organization, do not expect them to remember everyone, but this can give you an advantage.

-Your name tag at the event will print based on the information in MavJobs!
-If your class year and major are incorrect, double-check with the Registrar's office to make any needed corrections.
+Review your profile in MavJobs: Your name tag at the event will print based on the information in MavJobs!
+If your class year and major are incorrect, go to the Registration Help Desk to make any needed corrections.

 Before the Expo

-Have 30 Second “sales pitch” prepared include the following:
+Have a 30 Second “sales pitch” prepared - include the following:

 - Class Year/Expected graduation date